trustbloc/trustbloc-did-method/docs/spec/trustbloc-did-method.md

 Automatic bootstrapping verifies that the consortium domain and stakeholder domains are endorsed by the DIDs of the stakeholders, but does not offer any proof of the identity or trust of the consortium or stakeholders.
 It can be used, for example, for resolving DIDs under the assumption that a DID owner would register a DID under a consortium that *they* trust.

 The process is as follows:
-- The client fetches the consortium configuration, and picks N of the listed stakeholders, where N is the value of the `num_queries` consortium policy configuration.
+- The client fetches the consortium configuration, and picks N of the listed stakeholders, where N is the value of the `numQueries` consortium policy configuration.
 - For each of these stakeholders:
   - Fetch the stakeholder's TrustBloc configuration and did-configuration.
   - Use one of the Sidetree endpoints listed within to resolve the stakeholder's DID and retrieve its DID doc.
-  - Verify that the `"public_key"` identified by its `"id"` DID URL value is expressed by the stakeholder's DID document.
+  - Verify that the `"publicKey"` identified by its `"id"` DID URL value is expressed by the stakeholder's DID document.
-  - Verify that the `"public_key"` JWK value matches the JWK of the key identified by the `"id"` DID URL.
+  - Verify that the `"publicKey"` JWK value matches the JWK of the key identified by the `"id"` DID URL.
   - Verify the signature on the stakeholder configuration, the stakeholder's signature on the consortium configuration and the signature on the did-configuration linkage assertions using this key.
   - If any of these steps fail, add another stakeholder to the list to replace this one.
 - If less then N stakeholders have successfully verified (meaning the client has tried all stakeholders), this consortium's configuration is invalid.